 This is incredibly dangerous for many reasons, including the alarming fact that anyone can put anything in a bottle and label it as CBD oil.

 Many of the products evaluated contained no CBD at all, while others were much more dangerous, with fake CBD ingredients poisoning 52 people in Utah back in 2017.

 This puts the responsibility on the consumer (you) to be educated enough to responsibly evaluate a product for safety and quality standards.

 Unfortunately, there is no standard education or guidelines for evaluating the quality and safety standards of CBD products, so I created my own.

-It is my hope that this guide will help you understand what really matters when identifying a safe CBD product and also help put your mind at ease by becoming cannabis competent.
+It is my hope that this guide will help you understand what really matters when identifying a safe CBD product and also help put your mind at ease by becoming cannabis confident.